grip-on-software/data-gathering/README.md

     be accessed.
 VCS URLs can be automatically converted to SSH if the credentials require so.
   - `path` (`$DEFINITIONS_PATH`): The local directory to check out the repository to.
-May contain a formatter parameter `{}` which is replaced by the project's quality dashboard name.
+The default value has a subpath at the end with a formatter parameter `{}` which is replaced by the project's quality dashboard name.
   - `base` (`$DEFINITIONS_BASE`): The name of the base library/path that is required to parse the project definitions.
   - `base_url` (`$DEFINITIONS_BASE_URL`): The HTTP(S) URL from which the